abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 In the commentarial tradition, the way they line it up is that the path and fruition are tied to each other.
 There’s a realization of path, and, within mind-moments, there’s a realization of fruition.
-There are a few discourses, suttas, in the Canon, however, that make it clear that, for someone who is on the path, it could be a long period of time, years even, before there is a fruition.
+There are a few suttas in the Canon, however, that make it clear that, for someone who is on the path, it could be a long period of time, years even, before there is a fruition.
 To me, that makes sense.

 The sutta tradition has a clear description that there are those who have got an insight into what the path is, what the practice is, what